yuyinws/stargazers/README.md

 A UserScript that adds a button on the GitHub user profile page, allowing you to easily add it to stargazers.

+## Troubleshooting
+All data is stored in the browser's IndexedDB.
+If you encounter any unexpected errors, you can try to delete the IndexedDB either from the [settings page](http://stargazers.dev/settings/indexdb) or manually (F12-Application-IndexedDB), then refresh the page.

 ## Build with